GRI Sustainable Finance Advisory Committee

 Mike Pedersen

-Until 2017, Mike was President and CEO of TD Bank, America’s Most Convenient Bank, a top ten bank in the United States.
-He held senior leadership roles in financial services around the world for over three decades, and is a former Chair of the Canadian Bankers Association.
+Mike was Chair of the Board of the Business Development Bank of Canada from 2018 to 2023.
+Prior to that he was President and CEO of TD Bank, America’s Most Convenient Bank, a top ten bank in the United States.
+He held senior leadership roles in financial services around the world for 35 years and is a former Chair of the Canadian Bankers Association.

 Alyson Slater

-Managing Director, Sustainable Investment, Public Markets, Manulife Investment Management
+Managing Director, Global Head of Stewardship and Engagement, Manulife Investment Management

 Barbara Zvan headshot